 - Example of a mid-side stereo mic: Sanken CMS-2

 Of course, we could (and have for a long time) use two independent microphones to achieve any of the above near-coincident stereo miking techniques.
-The main benefit of using stereo mics instead is that they are easy to use and already setup perfectly according to their design.
+The main benefit of using stereo mics instead is that they are easy to use and are already set up perfectly according to their design.

 Stereo USB Microphones